Jaksaa/Jaksaa/README.md

 - 👋 Hi, I’m Jakub
 - 👀 I’m interested in spending time in front of the computer as well as for fun like for working, apart of that: audiobooks, sports(swimming, riding bike), thriller and action moives :)
 - 🌱 I’m currently learning Python and also writing different projects from courses and internet.
-- 💞️ I’m looking to collaborate on anything related to python and cloud (still need some practice and learning)
+- 💞️ I’m looking to collaborate on anything related to python and cloud

 <!---
 Jaksaa/Jaksaa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.